3D Non-LTE radiation transfer: theory and applications to stars, exoplanets, and kilonovae: Basic inputs

 RT is then carried out in the quasi-stationary setup, using the so-called 3D cubes of physical quantities extracted using regular time steps, typically minutes to hours, depending on whether a main-sequence or an RGB star is analysed.
-These cubes are commonly referred to as ``snapshots".
-In Fig.~\ref{fig:3dcubes}, we show the surface temperature structure at optical depth unity for 3 types of stars, a typical M dwarf and a red giant branch star.
-We note that the boxes are very small compared to the total size of the star, and for a more intuitive understanding we additionally show in Fig.~\ref{fig:3dfullsphere} how the 3D RHD box-in-a-star cubes fit into the stellar sphere (here an red giant) in physical units.
+These cubes are commonly referred to as "snapshots".
+In Fig.~\ref{fig:cubes}, we show the surface temperature structure at optical depth unity for two types of stars, a typical M dwarf and a red giant branch star.
+We note that the boxes are very small compared to the total size of the star, and for a more intuitive understanding we additionally show in Fig.~\ref{fig:fullsphere} how the 3D RHD box-in-a-star cubes fit into the entire stellar sphere (here a red giant) in physical units.
+Additionally, in Fig. \ref{fig:optdepth} we show the optical depth surfaces of two selected M3DIS model atmospheres, to highlight how highly-corrugated these surfaces are and why 3D RT calculations in such physical structures require special carefully-tested methods that can deal with strong curvature and non-linearities.

-Synthetic stellar spectra computed for different snapshots are then averaged in time \citep[e.g.][]{Bergemann2019,Gallagher2020}, applying the Ergodic hypothesis (credited to Ludwig Boltzmann, \citealt{Boltzmann1964}), which postulates --- for long time series and large volumes --- the equivalence of averaging in time and in space.
+Synthetic stellar spectra computed for different snapshots are then averaged in time \citep[e.g.][]{Bergemann2019,Gallagher2020}, applying the Ergodic hypothesis (credited to Ludwig Boltzmann, \citealt{Boltzmann1964}), which postulates --- for long time series and large volumes --- the equivalence between averaging in time and averaging in space.